Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 If you want to use your own controller, you can easily create a custom subclass of `Controller()` and pass it into Mininet.
-An example can be seen in mininet.controller.NOX(), which invokes NOX classic with a set of modules passed in as options.
+An example can be seen in `mininet.controller.NOX()`, which invokes NOX classic with a set of modules passed in as options.

-Here's an example of a custom POX controller class:
+Here's a simple example of using a custom POX `Controller` subclass:

 ```python
 #!/usr/bin/python